 English media in China

-English-language media in China is easily accessible, if limited.
-The CCTV news channel provides around the clock coverage in English and is known to be more liberal than most Chinese channels.
+English-language media in China is easily accessible.
+The CCTV (China Central Television) news channel provides around-the-clock coverage in English and is known to be more liberal than most Chinese channels.

 There are also several options in print media such as China Daily and China Times, as well as regional newspapers such as Shanghai Daily.